 - 2 Tbsp rum, bourbon, or brandy

-4 Return the saucepan to the stove on medium heat, stirring the mixture constantly with a wooden spoon, scraping the bottom as you stir, until the mixture thickens and coats the spoon.
+5 Heat mixture to make custard base: Return the saucepan to the stove on medium heat, stirring the mixture constantly with a wooden spoon, scraping the bottom as you stir, until the mixture thickens and coats the spoon.
 You should be able to run your finger across the coating and have the coating not run.
 This can take about 10 minutes.
-The second this happens the mixture should be removed from heat immediately, and poured through the sieve over the ice bath to stop the cooking (step 5).

 If the custard base doesn't coat the back of the spoon, it's not ready.

-The custard base coats the back of the spoon.
+The custard coats the back of the spoon.

-5 Pour the custard through the strainer (from step 2) and stir into the cold cream to stop the cooking.
+6 Strain custard into cream over ice bath, then chill: Pour the custard through the strainer you set up over an ice bath in step 3, and stir it into the cold cream to stop the cooking.
 Once initially chilled in the ice bath, chill the mixture thoroughly in the refrigerator (at least a couple of hours).